-We picked the Milk Chocolate flavor, and after the protein mix you’ve got an enigmatic “natural and artificial flavors,” followed by cocoa powder, salt, “Ghose Enzymes,” cellulose and xanthan gums (those are thickeners) and sucralose (also known as Splenda).
+In the Milk Chocolate flavor, after the protein mix you’ve got an enigmatic “natural and artificial flavors,” followed by cocoa powder, salt, “Ghost Enzymes,” cellulose and xanthan gums (those are thickeners) and sucralose (also known as Splenda).

 Ghost Whey Protein Benefits and Effectiveness

 The lactose and the thickeners may be tough for some folks to digest, which is why the “Ghost Enzymes” (proteases, bromelain, and lactase) are notable.
 These should help to digest the protein and minimize gassiness, plus bromelain has been linked to reduced inflammation and soreness after exercise.